HexxyCraft/HexxyTweaks/README.md

 ## Tweaks

-* Added the placement helper from metal ladders to vanilla ladders.
-* Made vanilla ladders wrenchable.
+* Adds the placement helper from metal ladders to vanilla ladders, and makes vanilla ladders wrenchable.

 ## Icon